talkrz/mynotes/README.md

 web development technology stack (react, redux, draft-js etc.), as well as to learn implementing user interfaces.

-Moreover, it is intended to be an useful and functional application which I personally use on a daily basis.
+Moreover, it is intended to be a useful and functional application which I personally use on a daily basis.

 This repo contains client-side code.
 The